swcarpentry/sc16-tutorial-proposal/outline.md

 submit a number of batch jobs for serial, parallel and task array workloads , trace their execution, and examine their results.
 Throughout, it will be stressed that different HPC sites have different setups, schedulers, policies and resources, and how learners can translate the concepts accordingly.
-The conepts we present will allow learners to quickly apply the techniques to their local clusters.

 ### Parallel workflows

+This section will guide learners through the process of performing a large HPC simulation, and a high-throughput analysis of the resulting data.
-In this section, learners will be presented with a specific research scenario, for example:
+For this, they will develop the workflow for a specific research scenario, for example:

 > Lola was hired by a research lab to help prepare the purchase of a multi-million dollar experiment.
 The experiment is known to fail at temperatures that are too low or too high.
-So Lola's task is to research the temperatures in a certain section of the lab where the device will be placed.
 She knows that the temperature changes follow a daily pattern, and she's written some code to simulate these temperature changes.
 After running this code and generating the temperature predictions,